 A successful project would see the external areas assessed as A condition, the arch being made structurally sound, the removal of unsympathetic historic repairs and an improvement in the overall visual appearance.
-Ultimately this would facilitate the reopening of the museum.

-Out of Scope
+6.1 Out of Scope

 List any notable exclusions, those areas that may be viewed as associated with the project or the affected business area, but which are excluded from the scope of the project.